viamrobotics/docs/docs/components/base.md

     # Connect to your robot.
     robot = await connect()

-    # Log an info message with the names of the difference resources that are connected to your robot.
+    # Log an info message with the names of the different resources that are connected to your robot.
     print('Resources:')
     print(robot.resource_names)